caroleatierney/Ashleigh-s-15-Minutes-of-Fame/README.md

 - - - - - - - - - - - package.json changes - - - - - - - - - - -

+what is this? - just used to install? npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch

 Added this to scripts:

   "scripts": {